When Life Gives You Lemons…

 Part of the reason Lemonade’s P2P model works is that it’s completely digitized.
 Lemonade doesn’t operate any physical agencies or write policies through agents.
 Instead, customers apply, buy, and file claims online or through the mobile app.
 This keeps overhead costs lean and lets Lemonade put the majority of proceeds toward claims and Giveback.
 It also helps keep premiums low, with home insurance starting at just $35 per month and renters insurance at $5 per month.
 (Of course, prices vary widely by customer and location.)

 Many people will find Lemonade’s digital-first attitude refreshing.
 It tends to be faster, easier, and more straightforward than the traditional insurance-buying process.
 However, this type of communication doesn’t work for everyone.
 If you have complex home insurance needs, want help finding a great bundling deal, or simply aren’t comfortable buying insurance online, you might prefer a company with more hands-on customer service.
-Check out alternate options in our review of the best homeowners insurance companies.
+Check out alternate options in explore other options.

 Lemonade’s Giveback Program